Draupner/Draupner/README.md

 Getting Started
 ----------------
 NB.
-This getting starting section is very, very rough right now.
+This getting starting section is still somewhat rough.

 This section walks you through creating very simple little application by taking advantage of Draupner.